 - Oversees the temple kitchen

 - Manages the Judaica Shop

-- Puts together the Sisterhood Calendar, which lists our members’ birthdays and anniversaries, as well as Jewish holidays and Yartzeit commemorations
+- Puts together the Sisterhood Friendship Calendar, which lists our members’ birthdays and anniversaries, as well as Jewish holidays and Yahrzeit commemorations

 - Reaches out to our college youth

-- Bakes hamentaschen for the Megillah reading and for our homebound congregants
+- Bakes hamentaschen for Purim at the temple and for congregant and college student outreach

 - Makes arrangements for our Shabbat flowers